instruxi-io/SxT-Utils-Hardhat/README.md

 #

-10. Generate all of the table-level artifacts for the given tables
+11. Generate all of the table-level artifacts for the given tables

 #
-	sxt-utils:saveTableSecurity --schema <schema> --businessobject <businessObject>
 	sxt-utils:saveTableDefinitions --schema <schema> --businessobject <businessObject>
 	sxt-utils:saveTableDDL --schema <schema> --businessobject <businessObject>
 	sxt-utils:saveTableDML --schema <schema> --businessobject <businessObject>
 	sxt-utils:saveTableDQL --schema <schema> --businessobject <businessObject>
 #

-11. Create the tables defined in the business object.
+12. Create the tables defined in the business object.
 Note, that business objects are case sensitive and all attributes should be all caps due

 #
 	npx hardhat sxt-utils:createTable --schema <schema> --businessobject <business_object>